TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Backend/BeforeHistoryRollbackStartEvent.rst

  - :Method:
          getRollbackFields()
    :Description:
-         Get fields to be rolled back.
+         Returs list of fields to be rolled back.
    :ReturnType:
          string